 The difference between waxes and sealants is again a subject in its own right and I will explore this further in a future article.

 In the section below we look at What is a Car Polish?
-At the end of this this article there are also links to a couple of related articles I have written about waxes and polishes specifically suited to different paints.
+At the end of this article, there are also links to a couple of related articles I have written about waxes and polishes specifically suited to different paints.

 What is a Car Polish?